GSA/digitalgov.gov/content/guide/performance/optimize-javascript.md

 ---

 The most common issue found is JavaScript use.
-JavaScript is used on many desktop and mobile applications because it extends the functionality of web pages, is a relatively easy language to learn and use, and it executes relatively quickly on the client side _(in the browser)_.
-However, if JavaScript is not placed and executed from an optimal place in the code or if it is not minimized, it may negatively affect the application performance on mobile devices that already have minimal resources.
+JavaScript is used on many desktop and mobile applications because it extends the functionality of web pages, is a relatively easy language to learn and use, and it executes relatively quickly on the client side.
+However, if JavaScript is not placed and executed from an optimal place in the code, not minimized, nor used inline, it may negatively affect the application performance on mobile devices that traditionally have minimal resources.

 Keep in mind, if a website is developed using a Content Management System (CMS) or development framework, not all of these settings may be configurable.
 However, we suggest that developers research the capabilities of the system to determine if they can be.
 Some of these recommendations may occur in the web server layer, which may be separate from the program code.

 ## JavaScript Placement

 **Issue** - Grouping JavaScript at the end of the page markup is optimal for page load.
 When the HTTP specification puts JavaScript elsewhere on the page (e.g. at the top), this may result in loading blocking while the JavaScript files are downloaded.
 Additionally, before the browser can render a page it has to build the DOM tree by parsing the HTML markup.
 Whenever the parser encounters a script, it stops and executes the script before it continues parsing.
 This slows the performance of the page load.

-**Solution** - Put scripts in the <head> tag and use the “async” or defer attributes, which allows the scripts to be downloaded ASAP without blocking your browser.
+**Solution** - Put scripts in the `<head>` tag and use `async` or `defer` attributes, which allows the scripts to be downloaded ASAP without blocking your browser.

-Scripts with the “async” attribute are executed asynchronously.
-This means the script is executed as soon as it is downloaded —without blocking the browser in the meantime—and that script 2 can be downloaded and executed before script 1.
+Scripts with the `async` attribute are executed asynchronously.
+This means the script is executed as soon as it is downloaded—without blocking the browser in the meantime—and that the second script can be downloaded and executed before the first script.

-Scripts with the defer attribute are executed in order (i.e. first script 1, then script 2).
+Scripts with the `defer` attribute are executed in order (i.e., first script one, then script two).
 This also does not block the browser.
-Unlike “async” scripts, defer scripts are only executed after the entire document has been loaded.
+Unlike `async` scripts,`defer` scripts are only executed after the entire document has been loaded.

 ### References

 - Fixit – JavaScript Placement | https://mobiforge.com/design-development/fixit-javascript-placement
 - Remove Render Blocking JavaScript | https://developers.google.com/speed/docs/insights/BlockingJS
 - Reduce the size of the above the fold content | https://developers.google.com/speed/docs/insights/PrioritizeVisibleContent
-- Where should I put `<script>` tags in HTML markup? | http://stackoverflow.com/questions/436411/where-should-i-put-script-tags-in-html-markup
+- Where should I put `<script>` tags in HTML markup?  http://stackoverflow.com/questions/436411/where-should-i-put-script-tags-in-html-markup

 ## Minify Your JavaScript